kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 Control
 -------
-The `control` section of the turbine YAML file provides detailed specifications for the wind turbine control system.
+The :code:`control` section of the turbine YAML file provides detailed specifications for the wind turbine control system.
 It includes the following subfields:

-- `supervisory`: Defines the parameters of the supervisory control system
+- :code:`supervisory`: Defines the parameters of the supervisory control system
-- `pitch`: Defines the parameters of the pitch control system
+- :code:`pitch`: Defines the parameters of the pitch control system
-- `torque`: Defines the parameters of the torque control system
+- :code:`torque`: Defines the parameters of the torque control system
-- `yaw`: Defines the parameters of the yaw control system
+- :code:`yaw`: Defines the parameters of the yaw control system

 The details of each field are discussed in the page :doc:`detailed_turbine_documentation`.
-An example of the `control` section of the IEA-15MW turbine is shown below.
+An example of the :code:`control` section of the IEA-15MW turbine is shown below.

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT.yaml
     :language: yaml